 - Agricultural Caretakers’ Mobile Homes

 Exceptions to the Agricultural Buffer Requirement:

-In most cases, agricultural buffer reductions can be approved if features are proposed or present that mitigate potential negative impacts to adjacent or surrounding commercial agricultural land.
-Existing mitigations can include changes in topography, permanent substantial vegetation, or other physical barriers between the agriculture and non-agricultural uses.
-Proposed mitigations include the establishment of a physical barrier, typically a 6 foot tall solid wood fence with a vegetative buffer and the recordation of a Statement of Acknowledgement on the property title which acknowledges the potential for conflicts between the agricultural and non-agricultural uses.
+In most cases, agricultural buffer reductions can be approved if mitigations to potential or negative impacts to adjacent or surrounding commercial agricultural land are present or proposed on-site.
+Existing mitigations can include changes in topography, permanent substantial vegetation, or other physical barriers.
+Proposed mitigations include the establishment of a physical barrier (typically a 6-foot-tall solid wood fence with a vegetative buffer) and the recordation of a Statement of Acknowledgement on the property title which acknowledges the potential for conflicts between the agricultural and non-agricultural uses.

 County Code Section 16.50.095

 Recommended Agricultural Buffer Planting List

 |Coast Live Oak

 ||Refer to UC Extension and California Food and Agriculture websites for current information regarding host plants that may be associated with agricultural pests.